TheBlueJester/TheBlueJester/README.md

-- 👋 Hi, I’m @TheBlueJester
+- 👋 Hi, I’m @TheBlueJester.
+I'm a Masters Student in Software Dev and AI
 - 👀 I’m interested in Software Development, Hobby Electronics and 3D Printing
 - 🌱 I’m currently learning use Github and learn Python
 - 💞️ I’m looking to collaborate on nothing at this time.
 Need to improve my skills first.